 Manganese

-Soft tissue injuries are common with pets.
-Consequently, these injuries are often related to insufficient manganese in the diet to support healthy joints.
+Unfortunately, soft tissue injuries are common in dogs and puppies.
+These injuries can often be related to insufficient manganese in the diet to support healthy joints, ligaments and tendons.

 Recommended Allowance (RA) of manganese per 1000kcal: